v-cakoll/docs.pl-pl/includes/core-changes/aspnetcore/3.0/authz-iauthzpolicyprovider-new-method.md

 #### <a name="old-behavior"></a>Stare zachowanie

-Implementacje `IAuthorizationPolicyProvider` nie wymaga `GetFallbackPolicyAsync` metody.
+Implementacje `IAuthorizationPolicyProvider` nie wymagały `GetFallbackPolicyAsync` metody.

 #### <a name="new-behavior"></a>Nowe zachowanie